 Highly respected leader within the global autism and research communities

 Griffith University is a university committed to undertaking cutting edge research to address educational needs.
 In the field of learning difficulties, Griffith has a strong track record of successfully delivering pre-service and postgraduate education courses.
-The university also has an established reputation for quality teaching graduates in the field of special education, making it well placed to work with partners to address workforce needs in Autism Spectrum Disorder education.
+The university also has an established reputation for quality teaching graduates in the field of special education, making it well placed to work with partners to address workforce needs in Autism education.

-The Autism Centre of Excellence (ACE), has a mission to improve the quality of life for children and adults with autism by supporting learning - from early childhood to education and employment.
+The Autism Centre of Excellence (ACE), has a mission to improve the quality of life for autistic children and adults by supporting learning - from early childhood to education and employment.
 This will be achieved by providing training to parents and professionals in multidisciplinary settings and by undertaking research to expand knowledge about autism and autism intervention.
 ACE is a collaborative initiative drawing on expertise from areas such as education, health and behavioural sciences.
 Our Centre is highly respected within the global autism community and recognised as leaders in the field and in evidence-based practice.

 Autism Future Researchers Doctoral Training Program